Faith Formation Parent Handbook

 It is the policy of the Archdiocese of Detroit that all employees and volunteers, report all forms of abuse (i.e., physical, mental, psychological, emotional, etc.) against any minor, even if the person is no longer a minor, perpetrated by any person.
 If a child discloses any information that leads us to believe the child is unsafe we will report it to the proper authorities.

 PROTECTING GOD’S CHILDREN AND CIRCLE OF GRACE

-The Archdiocese of Detroit also requires that any employee or volunteer who may have contact with children must submit to a Criminal History Background Check before beginning their volunteer assignment and also attend a “Protecting God’s Children Workshop” within 6 months of assignment.
-Additionally, five years ago the Archdiocese of Detroit mandated that all parishes participate in the “Circle of Grace” program, where our catechists assist children and young people, through grade/age-appropriate lessons, to recognize God’s love by helping them to understand their own (and other’s) dignity in mind, body and spirit.
+The Archdiocese of Detroit requires that any employee or volunteer who may have contact with children must submit to a Criminal History Background Check before beginning their volunteer assignment, and also attend a “Protecting God’s Children Workshop” within 6 months of assignment.
+The Archdiocese of Detroit also mandates that all parishes participate in the “Circle of Grace” program, where our catechists assist children and young people, through grade/age-appropriate lessons, to recognize God’s love by helping them to understand their own (and other’s) dignity in mind, body and spirit.
 Parents are notified in September of the date of the class, which is held in early October.

 Please see the OLMC Discipline Policy and Classroom Rules.

 We are here to serve the Faith Formation needs of our children, youth and adults.
 If you have any questions, comments, or suggestions, please feel free to share them with your child’s Catechist or call the Faith Formation office at 734.847.1725.
 Electronic communication will be sent to your home through your email address.
 This mail will keep you up-to-date on all Faith Formation happenings.